Thinking Inside the Box

 . . . and think inside the box.
 It’s all about being creative within the boundaries of the objective.

-Here’s why it’s a win: Defining the parameters around the objectives provides a clear path, making creative thinking more targeted.
+Here’s why it’s set for success: Defining the parameters around the objectives provides a clear path, making creative thinking more targeted.
 Staying within the box saves time, resources, sometimes money, and leads quickly to a more agreeable solution.

-Constraints don’t stifle creativity, they inspire it.
-While thinking outside the box has its place, and generally people understand what is expected when asked to do so, it does actually allow for inefficiency, inaccuracy, time-wasting and missing the overall objective.
+Constraints don’t stifle creativity; they inspire it.
+While thinking outside the box has its place, and generally, people understand what is expected when asked to do so, it can also lead to inefficiency, inaccuracy, time-wasting, and missing the overall objective.